JimmyRowland/team_sporty/README.md

 #

 ## Above and Beyond functionality
 For one, instead of building a simple React app and only using what we learned in class, we wanted to challenge ourselves by aiming for a significantly more production-ready app.
-We wrote our entire app, both the front and back-end in Typescript, and also used a GraphQL server for requests.
-When combining both TypeScript and GraphQL, we can leverage the benefits of having a client-driven api, static typing, and the ability to avoid under and over-fetching issues.
+We wrote our entire app, both the front and back-end in Typescript, and also we built our GraphQL server to handle requests.
+When combining both TypeScript and GraphQL, we can leverage the benefits of having a client-driven api, type-safe interface, and the ability to avoid under and over-fetching issues.

 Secondly, we wanted to develop our app on NextJS.
 NextJS is a framework that that supports pre-rendering.
 Instead of having the browser render everything from scratch, Next.js can serve pre-rendered HTML.
 The benefit of this is that our site should appear fast as possible to not only our users, but also to Google.
 Our site essentially becomes more search engine friendly.
 As well, NextJS provides true code splitting.
 Each route is considered a unique entry point into the app and only loads the dependencies that are needed on that route.
 So theoretically, if we were to demo our teampage on a slow 3g network, only 10 public posts along with team info would be preloaded.
 Other features such as likes, comments, and the pin toggle would be loaded after the user has been authenticated.